borntofrappe/python-scripts/time-series-visualizer/README.md

 The seaborn function operates on the current ax, and in the figure created by matplotlib.

-To change the title of the line chart, and the labels included on either axis, you can leverage the fact that `sns.lineplot` returns the ax on which the visualization is created.
+To change the title of the line plot, and the labels included on either axis, you can leverage the fact that `sns.lineplot` returns the ax on which the visualization is created.

 ```py
 ax_line = sns.lineplot()